 The Social Venture Fund focuses exclusively on for-profit enterprises that are committed to positive and measurable social or environmental impact.
 In evaluating potential investments, we employ rigorous social and financial valuation metrics to ensure that companies have the potential to provide a strong blended social/financial return.
-We make minority investments ranging from $50,000 – $100,000 through preferred equity or convertible debt securities, in businesses whose products or services have been validated through customer usage, revenue, or market place traction.
+Read more here.

-SVF only invests in US-based businesses working in the areas of Education, Food Systems & Environment, Health, and Urban Revitalization.
+SVF invests in US-based businesses working in the areas of Education, Food Systems & Environment, Health, and Urban Revitalization.
 The Urban Revitalization sector is particularly interested in business plans from the Southeast Michigan/Detroit area.
-To learn more about each circle, or to see if your enterprise aligns with our investment areas please select one one of the following:
+To learn more about each circle, or to see if your enterprise aligns with our investment areas, please click one of the following:

 History and Founding of the Fund

 The Social Venture Fund has published a case about it’s founding and philosophy.
 For more information or to purchase the case, please see the link here for the WDI publishing website